 Be careful not to let the idea that the future cannot be predicted influence you too much.
 Dom Price will explain why it is already here in his talk that is being given at the AHRI annual convention and exhibition.

 The future of work, according to Atlassian’s Head of Research and Development and Work Futurist, will be determined by conquering current difficulties such as scale and disruption.

-Price will discuss five ‘obsolete’ ways many of us work, as well as new techniques HR and People teams might take, all of which will be supported by real-life examples.
-Price will also discuss several collaborative hacks he’s discovered over the years.
+Price will talk about five “outdated” methods that many of us work, in addition to innovative approaches that HR and People teams might embrace.
+All of his points will be substantiated by real-life examples.
+Price is going to talk about other collaborative hacks that he’s discovered over the years as well.